MyoMyatAung/555-movie-streaming-uat/api.md

 > **Important Notes**:
 > - Collection `posts_count` is automatically updated
 > - The post itself is not deleted, only removed from the collection
+> - Can remove a single post or multiple posts in one request
+> - When removing multiple posts, the operation continues even if some posts fail (partial success)
+> - Failed removals are reported in the `failed` array with error messages

 ## POST `/api/v1/collection/reorder`
 Reorder posts in a collection (for drag & drop functionality).
 Requires `Authorization: Bearer <access_token>`.